 Election precincts not to be changed between certain dates.
 Prohibits counties, cities, and towns from creating, dividing, abolishing, or consolidating any precincts or otherwise changing the boundaries of any precinct between February 1, 2019, and May 15, 2021, except in certain specified circumstances.
 Precinct ordinances may be adopted after January 1, 2021, but may not be implemented before May 15, 2021.
-02/01/18 House: Passed House BLOCK VOTE (98-Y 0-N) 02/02/18 Senate: Referred to Committee on Privileges and Elections Notes: City Position: Support HB 786 Taxes, local; taxpayer's application to court to correct erroneous assessments.
+02/23/18 Senate: Passed Senate with substitute (38-Y 0-N) City Position: Support HB 786 Taxes, local; taxpayer's application to court to correct erroneous assessments.
 Patron: Keam Summary as passed House:

 Local taxes; appeal to court.
 Provides that on an appeal to court for relief from local taxes, the taxpayer shall not be required to show that the assessment is a result of manifest error or disregard of controlling evidence.
 The bill contains technical amendments.
-02/02/18 House: Read third time and passed House BLOCK VOTE (98-Y 0-N) 02/05/18 Senate: Referred to Committee on Finance Notes: City Position: Oppose HB 787 Real property taxes; appeals to boards of equalization.
-Patron: Keam Summary as passed House: Real property taxes; appeals to boards of equalization.
+02/14/18 Senate: Continued to 2019 in Finance (15-Y 0-N) City Position: Oppose HB 787 Real property taxes; appeals to boards of equalization.
+Patron: Keam Summary as passed House:

+Real property taxes; appeals to boards of equalization.
 Provides that on appeal of a real property assessment to a board of equalization, the taxpayer shall not be required to show that the assessment is a result of manifest error or disregard of controlling evidence.
-02/02/18 House: Read third time and passed House BLOCK VOTE (98-Y 0-N) 02/05/18 Senate: Referred to Committee on Finance Notes: City Position: Oppose HB 813 Direct service providers; disclosure of information by employers.
-Patrons: Hope and Landes Summary as introduced: Direct service providers; disclosure of information by employers.
+02/14/18 Senate: Continued to 2019 in Finance (15-Y 0-N) City Position: Oppose HB 813 Direct service providers; disclosure of information by employers.
+Patrons: Hope and Landes Direct service providers; disclosure of information by employers.
 Provides that a current or former employer of a direct service provider may disclose information about the direct service provider's employment to a prospective employer of the direct service provider upon receipt of written, signed consent of the direct service provider and establishes requirements related to such written consent.
-02/09/18 House: Reported from Courts of Justice with substitute (16-Y 0-N) Notes: City Position: Support HB 814 Firearms; control by localities, lawful demonstrations and protests.
-Patrons: Levine, Convirs-Fowler, Hope, Murphy and Simon Summary as introduced: Control of firearms by localities; lawful demonstrations and protests.
+02/23/18 Senate: Constitutional reading dispensed (38-Y 0-N) City Position: Support HB 814 Firearms; control by localities, lawful demonstrations and protests.
+Patrons: Levine, Convirs-Fowler, Hope, Murphy and Simon Summary as introduced:

+Control of firearms by localities; lawful demonstrations and protests.
 Allows a locality to adopt an ordinance that prohibits the possession, carrying, transporting, or storing of any weapon, firearm, ammunition, or components or combination thereof within 1,000 feet of a demonstration, march, parade, protest, rally, or other similar event.
 Such an ordinance shall not apply to any law-enforcement officer, armed security officer, member of the Armed Forces of the United States, member of the Armed Forces Reserves, or member of the National Guard acting in the performance of his lawful duties.
-02/01/18 House: Subcommittee recommends passing by indefinitely (4-Y 2-N) Notes: City Position: Support HB 819 Firearms; prohibits mechanical devices designed to increase rate of fire, penalty.
-Patron: Kory (by request) Mechanical devices designed to increase the rate of fire of firearms; penalty.
+02/13/18 House: Left in Militia, Police and Public Safety City Position: Support HB 819 Firearms; prohibits mechanical devices designed to increase rate of fire, penalty.
+Patron: Kory (by request) Summary as introduced:

+Mechanical devices designed to increase the rate of fire of firearms; penalty.
 Prohibits the manufacture, import, sale or offer to sell, possession, transfer, or transportation of any device used to increase the rate of fire of any semi-automatic firearm beyond the capability of an unaided person to operate the trigger mechanism of that firearm.
-02/01/18 House: Subcommittee recommends passing by indefinitely (4-Y 2-N) Notes: City Position: Support HB 851 Virginia Public Procurement Act; request for proposals, publication.
+02/13/18 House: Left in Militia, Police and Public Safety City Position: Support HB 851 Virginia Public Procurement Act; request for proposals, publication.
 Patron: Ingram Summary as introduced: